 How Do I Restrict A Content Area To Only Content Editors To Add Certain Blocks

-Using this approach, now ensures that your HTML will always have a wrapping row block.
-The row blocks HTML simply looks like this:
+Using this approach ensures that your HTML will always have a wrapping row block.
+The row blocks HTML is simple and it looks like this:

-The only issue we have now is that the content editors can still add as many blocks they want to inside the row block, breaking the maximum of 12 column per row rule.
+The issue with this code is that content editors can still add as many blocks as they want to inside the row block, breaking the maximum of 12 columns per row rule.
 To get around this we can create a custom validation attribute.
-To pre-warn you now, you'll need a lot of boilerplate code to enable this.
+TO deal with custom block widths you will need to enable something called a display option.
+Display options are Episerver's way of giving the power to a content editor to decide how wide a block should render on a page.
+To pre-warn you now, you'll need a lot of boilerplate code to enable display options 😢

-Whenever I enable Display Options, I recommend using a custom DisplayOptionEnum enum.
-In this way, you can have one thing that defines the display option name, the bootstrap class name and the import bit in our case an integer value indicating the columns width.
-If you are wondering how you attach the attribute to your pages or blocks, you simply decorate your content area property with it, like so:
+DisplayOptionEnum enum to represent all the display options.
+In this way, you can have one thing that defines the display option name, the bootstrap class name and the import bit in our case an integer value indicating the width of the column.
+If you are wondering how you attach the attribute to your pages or blocks, you simply decorate your content area property like this:

-Now, if you run Episerver and try and drop too many blocks that exceed the bootstrap column limit you will see this error:
+Now, if you run Episerver and try and a content editor tried to add too many blocks and they exceed the bootstrap column limit, this error will display within the CMS:

-This approach isn't the only way of enforcing the Bootstrap markup is outputted correctly.
-This approach does mean you can 100% ensure the end row and columns HTML structure is rendered in the way you need it to be, enjoy!
+As a comic book writer who worked at Marvel once wrote, "with great power, comes more headaches for developers".
+The aim of this tutorial is to get you to think about the importance of structuring an Episerver backend while keeping the end HTML in mind, This approach isn't the only way of enforcing that grid markup is outputted correctly.
+This approach does mean you can 100% ensure the end row and columns HTML structure is rendered in the way you need it to be.
+Happy Coding 🤘